-One brewery that has felt the pull is Yorkshire’s oldest, Sam Smith.
-Founded in 1758, Sam Smith’s pubs are the most traditional pubs you’ll find in England.
-They like to stick to traditions such as no phone, swearing and a big push on a social and fun time that pubs have always been focused on.
+Sam Smith’s pubs are the most traditional pubs you’ll find in England.
+They like to stick to traditions such as no phone, swearing and a big push on a social and fun time that have always been at the heart of a good traditional alehouse.

-One of their biggest pushes, and one that Yorkshire folk have always enjoyed, is the fact that they’ve managed to keep the price of a pint as one of the cheapest in the country – without skimping on quality.
+One of their biggest aims, and one that Yorkshire folk appreciate immensely, is that they’ve managed to keep the price of a pint as one of the cheapest in the country – without skimping on quality.
+A Sam Smiths pubs are one of the only ones where you can get a round in and still have changed from a twenty our wallets thanks them… Our wives don’t.